ThinkBIG-Company/flutter-icons/README.md

 // After 1.1.0, the FlutterIcons class is provided to access all Icons
 // Icon name in the original basis added icon set abbreviation name as suffix
-// Hereinafter referred to as the following
+// Here in after referred to as the following
 //Ant Design Icons -> ant,
 //Entypo Icons -> ent,
 //Evil Icons -> evi,